Ztendahl/Archive/README.md

 ### Development Notes

-- Adapters for React Native and Web are placeholders — only the Node adapter (`sqlite-node.ts`) is functional right now.
+- Adapter modules are loaded conditionally so bundlers can tree-shake unused platforms.
+Import `sqlite-rn.ts` only in React Native bundles and `sqlite-web.ts` only for web builds.
 - Make sure to install missing dev dependencies (`typescript`, `ts-node`, `vitest`, `@eslint/js`, etc.) before running lint/typecheck/test/migrate scripts.
 - The CI pipeline runs linting, type checks, and unit tests; it will fail until